Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Experimental Design

-\paragraph{UDT accuracy.} One of the key challenges with decompiling real C code is reconstructing user-defined types.
+\textbf{UDT accuracy.} One of the key challenges with decompiling real C code is reconstructing user-defined types.
 One novelty of the \idioms approach is that it predicts UDTs alongside the code, and thus we measure accuracy on UDTs separately.
-UDTs are often named, as are their fields.
-Perfectly predicting the name of a UDT and each of its constituent fields is a challenging task.
-We therefore also look at partial metrics that decompose accuracy on UDT predictions.
-Namely, knowing type composition, and accurately predicting it --- that is, the type of fields it has and the order in which those fields occur --- can still be helpful to a reverse engineer.
-We therefore report the fraction of UDTs for which the composition matches (which ignores field names).
-When computing our sound equivalence metric ``dependency-based equivalence + typechecks'' we use UDT composition to determine if all UDT variables typecheck rather than requiring that UDT names match as well. \emph{(Metric names: variable UDT names + composition accuracy, variable UDT composition accuracy)} In summary, unit test accuracy is an upper bound on the rate at which neural decompilers preserve semantics, while dependency-based equivalence + typechecking forms an approximate lower bound.
-Variable name accuracy, the three type accuracy measures (variable type accuracy, variable UDT names + composition accuracy, variable UDT composition accuracy), and the fraction of the decompiled examples that have the same dependency structure as the original, quantify the improvements that neural decompilers make to the code.
+UDTs are often named, as are their fields; perfectly predicting both is challenging.
+That said, knowing and predicting a type's structure---the type of its fields, and their order---is still helpful to a reverse engineer, even if the names are imperfectly predicted.
+We therefore decompose UDT prediction accuracy, reporting the fraction of UDTs for which the structural layout matches (ignoring type and field names).
+When computing our metric ``strict dependency-equivalentce (typechecks)'', we use structural equivalence in determining type equivalence. \emph{(Metric names: UDT variable nominal accuracy, UDT variable structural accuracy)} In summary, unit test accuracy is an upper bound on the rate at which neural decompilers preserve semantics, while strict dependency-equivalence forms an approximate lower bound.
+Variable name accuracy, the three type accuracy measures (variable type accuracy, UDT variable nominal accuracy, and UDT variable structural accuracy), quantify the improvements that neural decompilers make to the code.
+Restructuring code to be like the original is also an improvement, so dependency-equivalence can be thought of as an improvement metric as well.